-We started a human centred design project to discover ‘How might we invigorate the network to drive innovation in government to better meet the needs of the people?’
+We started a human-centred design project and asked ourselves the question ‘how might we invigorate the network to drive innovation in government and, ultimately, better meet the needs of the Australian people?’

 To answer this question, we started looking for best practice around the world.
 We’re not the only people trying to drive innovation in government and we wanted to ensure we built on all the work that’s out there and put it into the Australia government context.

 We talked to public servants across the country.
 We held focus groups in Canberra, Hobart, Melbourne and Sydney with people from federal, state and local governments.
 We asked them how they work, how they innovate, what helped and what gets in the way.
 We also asked them what they struggle with and what they need to help them to innovate at work.

 We started to hear some common experiences.
 We heard that middle management can be nervous about change and that change requires more energy than the status quo so is less likely to be embraced.
 We heard growing recognition that government needs to change how it works because the things that people used to rely on aren’t necessarily reliable anymore.

 There were two themes common to all the people we spoke to.
 First, innovation means different things to different people, from business process improvements to disruptive change.
 And second, all people working in government, at all levels and in all jurisdictions want a safe space to innovate.

 To address these themes and support the people we spoke to, we developed a matrix.
 The kind of information and support people need depends on their proficiency in innovation as well as their mindset.
 People who are more comfortable with structure and have less experience with innovation need to see efficiencies and clear benefits.
 People with more exposure to innovation and greater comfort with ambiguity need access to people like them who can help them build skills and propel innovation in government.